dwinchell/appset-example/README.md

 ```

 If argocd commands display a warning that it failed to invoke a grpc calls, you can safely ignore this warning or add the --grpc-web flag to the commands.

+We now have OpenShift GitOps installed on the Hub, and ArgoCD configured to connect to the Spokes.

+## Creating a Basic ApplicationSet

 7. Create an ApplicationSet that will deploy an example application to Spoke1 and Spoke2.